TECH4ALL: Helping Children See the Future with TrackAI

 Developing a system based on AI requires information from thousands of patients.

-During this unique collaboration between Huawei and our DIVE Medical startup, ophthalmologists from five countries (China, Spain, Mexico, Vietnam, and Russia) are collecting data from children with normal visual development and children with a wide range of visual disorders.
+During this unique collaboration between Huawei and our DIVE Medical startup, ophthalmologists are collecting data from children with normal visual development and children with a wide range of visual disorders in five different countries.

 The information gathered during this gaze data collection phase is being used to train the neural network.
 We have already examined 1500 children of different ethnicities and ages and a first prototype of the neural network is undergoing testing.